daviesjamie/spout/README.md

-Flow
+Spout
 ====

-Flow is a small and simple framework that makes it easy to work with data streams in Python.
-In particular, Flow was designed with the processing and consumption of live data sources in mind.
+Spout is a small and simple framework that makes it easy to work with data streams in Python.
+In particular, Spout was designed with the processing and consumption of live data sources in mind.

 How it works
 ------------

-At the heart of Flow is the concept of a Stream (which is defined in an abstract `Stream` class).
+At the heart of Spout is the concept of a Stream (which is defined in an abstract `Stream` class).
 This defines the basic operations that can be performed upon a data stream: